 Software

 I wrote control algorithms to minimize navigation time and error, including PID controllers and a custom Pure Pursuit variant using linear circle approximation.
-The system achieved <2" odometry accuracy over 12 feet despite IMU drift limitations.
+The system integrated a variety of sensors including capacitive encoders and IMUs to achieve <2" odometry accuracy over 12 feet despite IMU drift limitations.

 Hardware